Art of Storytelling 101st Anniversary Episode.

 The first six hours of Brother Wolf’s seven hours of the storytelling epic, “Fairy tales Forever,”will be performed at Pass it On Kid’s over the next six Wednesdays starting on the 21st of April at 3:15 PM.
 Each performance is one hour long.

 Fairy tales Forever is a continuous oral narrative modeled after 1001 Arabian nights where one story ties together a range of traditional fairy tales.
 In this case the stories are inspired by the modern European Fairy tales, the Brothers Grimm and many other well traveled stories.
 Brother Wolf (Eric Wolf) has been working on this series of stories for the past fifteen years.
-Read the rest of this entry »
+Read more »

 Each of the people asking questions on this show have there own work and I can hardly expect anyone to get all the way through this episode with out having to listen two or three times…

-Audience Members who Participated in this Show… Read the rest of this entry »
+Audience Members who Participated in this Show… Read more »

 Nothando Zulu writes..